michaeleisel/michaeleisel.github.io/_posts/2021-03-25-localization.markdown

 "key2" = "otra cosa";
 ```

 There's some repetition here: `key1` and `key2` have to be included for each language.
 However, they could just be stored once, in a separate file.
-Then, each localization file only needs to store its values, _as long as the order of each language's values matches the keys_.
+Then, each localization file only needs to store its values and not its keys, _as long as the order of each language's values matches the keys_.
 So here, it could repackaged in JSON as:

 keys.json
 ```